One Nutritious Trick Can Reduce Sugar Cravings and Support Weight Loss

 Research supports the fact that breakfast truly is the most important meal of the day — and a balanced, protein-rich breakfast can help to reduce sugar cravings and support weight loss.
 Eating more protein at breakfast and throughout the day can help you to feel more satisfied and less hungry so that you automatically eat less at your next meal.

 To increase protein healthfully and in a way that supports natural weight loss, Body Ecology recommends following the 80/20 rule: Fill up 80 percent of your plate with non-starchy vegetables, cultured vegetables, and alkalizing sea vegetables and the remaining 20 percent with a protein source, like animal foods or grain-like seeds.
-You can easily boost protein and nutrition at any meal with Body Ecology’s delicious new Fermented Protein Shake, a complete vegan protein source and probiotic shake that comes in Chocolate and Coconut flavors.
+You can easily boost protein and nutrition at any meal with Body Ecology’s delicious new Immune Power Protein Shake, a complete vegan protein source and probiotic shake that comes in Chocolate and Coconut flavors.